-This somewhat surprising trend shows no signs of diminishing, and we pin its popularity on the rise of fitness and nutrition in American culture: being healthy and fit is more chic than ever, and wearing altheisure means you can show off the results of your hard work.
+This somewhat surprising trend shows no signs of diminishing, and we pin its popularity on the rise of fitness and nutrition in American culture: being healthy and fit is more chic than ever, and wearing athleisure means you can show off the results of your hard work.

 But that’s not the only reason for the strength of this trend.
 The rise of ‘behind the scenes’ celebrity social media accounts and reality TV shows has also given it a boost.
 Seeing influencers ‘dressed down’ has suddenly made dressing up look passé, and athleisure even more aspirational.

-Here, I’ve found some ethical athleisure brand that are getting it right, both in terms of style, and of transparency in manufacturing.
+Here, I’ve found some ethical streetwear brands that are getting it right, both in terms of style, and of transparency in manufacturing.